Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-This model has two key implications.
-First, it predicts that comparison complexity leads to noisy but unbiased choice in binary menus --- the DM may err, but is more likely to pick the higher-value option.
-Second, it predicts systematic biases in choice from larger menus: when facing hard-to-compare alternatives, the DM relies on information from comparisons to other options, which can distort choice.
-This generates a) context effects when options are hard to compare to each other but differ in their ease of comparison to other options in the choice context, and b) systematic pull-to-center distortions in valuations as a function of how hard the option being valued is to compare to the numeraire.
+This model has two key implications, developed below.
+First, comparison complexity leads to noisy but unbiased choice in binary menus---the DM may err, but more often chooses the higher-value option.
+Second, complexity produces systematic biases in richer choice settings: when facing hard-to-compare alternatives, the DM relies on information from other, easier comparisons, which can distort choice.
+This generates 1) context effects in multinomial choice, and 2) pull-to-center distortions in valuation tasks, caused by the difficulty of comparing the option being valued against prices.
+When combined with our theory of $\tau_{xy}$, which makes sharp predictions on comparison difficulty, these forces rationalize a broad set of empirical regularities. \\